coltonbooth/CoreChainDB/docs/root/source/installation/api/websocket-event-stream-api.rst

     default port for the Web API is `9984`, while the one for the Event Stream is `9985`.

-BigchainDB provides real-time event streams over the WebSocket protocol with the Event Stream API.
+corechaindb provides real-time event streams over the WebSocket protocol with the Event Stream API.
-Connecting to an event stream from your application enables a BigchainDB node to notify you as events occur, such as new `valid transactions <#valid-transactions>`_.
+Connecting to an event stream from your application enables a corechaindb node to notify you as events occur, such as new `valid transactions <#valid-transactions>`_.